jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 ## Two-way sync

-The [Palm Desktop](https://palmdb.net/app/palm-desktop) software allows a user to edit data both on their computer and on their Palm device, then use HotSync to synchronize the two.
+Palm Desktop allows a user to edit data both on their computer and on their Palm device, then use HotSync to synchronize the two.
 For example, a user can create a new TODO item on their computer, and separately edit an existing TODO item on the Palm.
 After a successful HotSync, both devices are guaranteed to end up with the same updated TODO list.
 This required a way to mark changes and reconcile conflicts, just like how modern online collaborative tools like Google Docs must reconcile edits from multiple users.

 To solve this problem, Palm developed a generic two-way sync system with first class support in DLP and Palm OS APIs.
 This system is used by the built-in applications and conduits, and can be used by third-party apps / conduits as long as both sides (app and conduit) follow the standard spec.
 That said, this is purely optional and third-party developers are free to implement their own custom synchronization logic directly on top of DLP.